bryanbuchs/generator-component/README.md

 Options:

+Variants: `yo twig-component {component-name} {count}` to generate N story variants beyond the default export, or enter the count at the prompt
 JS: `yo twig-component {component-name} --js` to include a `*.behavior.js` file in your component, or enter "Y" at the prompt

 Running the generator will create a folder of `{component-name}` with a series of boilerplate files: